naseem-shawarba/Petri_Mensa_Game/README.md

 ## Contributors

-Special thanks to the following contributors for their contributions to the Petri Mensa Game project: N. Shawarba, D. Becker, Y. Elfari, E. Inguanta, P. Novotnyy, D. Salis and J. Thauer
+Special thanks to the following contributors for their contributions to the Petri Mensa Game project: N. Shawarba, D. Becker, Y. Elfari, E. Inguanta, P. Meusling, P. Novotnyy, D. Salis and J. Thauer.

 ## Before Running the Game